Cheseria/Baymax/README.md

 2. As a user you will be provided with a file that will allow you the user to properly access the web application, the provided file will then be downloaded
 3. Copy the main project folder and paste the file in xampp/htdocs in order to implement the web application
 4. Please then proceed to open your preferred browser and then go to the URL http://localhost/phpmyadmin/
-5. As a user please  select the database option, create a database called "Baymax" and then please select an import tab.
+5. As a user please  select the database option, create a database called "baymax" and then please select an import tab.
-6. Please select the browse file option and simply proceed to import the SQL file to the newly created Baymax database
+6. Please select the browse file option and simply proceed to import the SQL file (calendar.sql) to the newly created "baymax" database
 7. Open localhost/the folder name and you will then be able to navigate and properly utilize the web application after being guided to the main page of the app.
-8. You will be able to open a browser and go to the URL http://localhost/phpmyadmin/
+8. You will be able to open a browser and go to the URL http://localhost/Baymax-main/